-The financial statements of entities which are controlled by the Company through voting equity interests, other than those measured at FVTPL, are consolidated.
+The financial statements of entities which are controlled by the Company, other than those measured at FVTPL, are consolidated.
 The financial results of these entities, referred to as subsidiaries, are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 Intercompany balances and transactions are eliminated upon consolidation.